Martin Landau: 1966–1969: Mission: Impossible and acclaim

+1970–1987: Movie and television roles

+During this period, Landau took few film roles and focused on television.
+He acted in the film They Call Me Mister Tibbs!
+(1970), The second installment in a trilogy, the release was preceded by In the Heat of the Night (1967) and followed by The Organization (1971).
+The film starred Sidney Poitier.
+That same year he starred in the Italian comedy film Operation Snafu.
+He then acted in the Spaghetti Western A Town Called Bastard (1971), and the neo-noir blaxploitation movie Black Gunn (1972).
+In 1973, Landau guest-starred in the Columbo episode Double Shock alongside Peter Falk, as twin brothers involved in the murder of their rich uncle.
+The episode also costarred Dabney Coleman, Julie Newmar, and Jeanette Nolan.

 In the mid-1970s, Landau and Bain returned to TV in the British science-fiction series Space: 1999 produced by Gerry Anderson in partnership with Sylvia Anderson, and later with Fred Freiberger.
-Critical response to Space: 1999 was unenthusiastic during its original run, and it was cancelled after two seasons.
+Critical response to Space: 1999 was unenthusiastic during its original run, and it was canceled after two seasons.
 Landau was critical of the scripts and storylines, especially during the series' second season, but praised the cast and crew.
 He later wrote forewords to Space: 1999 co-star Barry Morse's theatrical memoir Remember with Advantages (2006) and Jim Smith's critical biography of Tim Burton.
 Following Space: 1999, Landau appeared in supporting roles in a number of films and TV series.
 He appeared in low-budget genre pictures, such as the science fiction films Without Warning (1981) and The Being (1983) or the horror film Alone in the Dark (1982).
 He appeared in roles in, among others, the TV film The Harlem Globetrotters on Gilligan's Island (1981), which co-starred Bain in their final on-screen appearance together.